 While browsing the web, you should bear in mind that scammers are around too.
 They may try to contact you through email or social media.
-They have lots of tricks, so beware.
-And follow our tips to improve your security online.
+They may have tricks up their sleeves so beware and take a look our tips to protect your online security.

 Social Media Cons

-- Scammers know your transactions with some companies from stolen emails.
+- Scammers learn about your transactions with some companies from stolen emails.
 They then pretend to be from the company and send you fictitious emails to ask for money.

 - Hacking into your account and sending emails to your family and friends to ask for money.

-- Pretending to be the senior management of a company, the scammer sends fictitious emails to the staff and asking them to transfer money to designated bank accounts citing reasons such as trading with overseas business partners or making business investments.
+- Pretending to be a senior management of a company, the scammer sends fictitious emails to the staff asking them to transfer money to designated bank accounts citing reasons such as trading with overseas business partners or making business investments.

 Advance Fee Fraud